sahil-rawat/sahil-rawat.github.io/_posts/2021-07-18-INTRO-TO-C-II.md

 ## Variable and statements

-It’s said that "variables hold values".
+It’s said that “variables hold values”.
 But another way to think about it is that a variable is a human-readable name that refers to some data in memory.

-You can think of memory as a big array of bytes, Data is stored in this "array".
+You can think of memory as a big array of bytes, Data is stored in this “array”.
 If the data to be stored is larger than a single byte, it is stored in multiple bytes.
 Because memory is like an array, each byte of memory can be referred to by its index.
 This index into memory is also called an *address*, or a *location*, or a *pointer*.

 When you have a variable in C, the value of that variable is in memory *somewhere*, at some address.
-But it’s a pain to refer to a value by its numeric address because the address is somewhat `"0x7ffda2546fc4"` and remembering it is difficult but if we could reference the same by a string like `name = "sahil"` that would be easier, so we make a name for it instead, and that’s what the variable is.
+But it’s a pain to refer to a value by its numeric address because the address is somewhat `“0x7ffda2546fc4”` and remembering it is difficult but if we could reference the same by a string like `name = “sahil”` that would be easier, so we make a name for it instead, and that’s what the variable is.

 So a variable is a name for some data that are stored in memory at some address.